slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Success makes so many people hate you.
 I wish it wasn’t that way.
 It would be wonderful to enjoy success without seeing envy in the eyes of those around you."
 -- Marilyn Monroe*

-When people criticize your life they are speaking about their fears and limitations not yours.
-Only take advice from those achieving what you want to achieve.
-Ignore and be flattered by the rest.
-Never hate people who are jealous of you.
-Respect their jealousy, they think that you’re better than them.

 > *"The dogs bark but the caravan moves on."
 -- Arab proverb*